COMPREHENSIVE REFERENCE GUIDE โ DECENTRALIZED TECHNOLOGIES

 Web 3.0's vision of a decentralized, intelligent, and user-centric internet is powered by a confluence of innovative technologies.
-Understanding these core components is essential to grasping how Web 3.0 operates and what makes decentralized applications (dApps) possible.
-The primary pillars are Blockchain, Smart Contracts, and Oracles.
+Understanding these core components is essential to grasping how Web 3.0 operates and what makes decentralized applications possible.

 At the heart of Web 3.0 lies Blockchain Technology.
 A blockchain is a distributed, immutable ledger that records transactions or data in blocks.
 These blocks are cryptographically linked together in a chain, ensuring that data, once recorded, cannot be altered or deleted without the alteration of all subsequent blocks and the consensus of the network.